Sequential composition of propositional logic programs: Decomposition

-\end{theorem} \begin{proof} Since $P[A\la A']$ does not depend on $R$, we have, as a consequence of Lemma \ref{lem:P_cup_R}, Finally, we have where the third identity follows from the fact that $P[A\la A']$ does not depend on $1_A$ and $R$ does not depend on $[A'\la A]$ (apply Lemma \ref{lem:PQ}). \end{proof}
+\end{theorem} \begin{proof} Since $P[A\leftarrow A']$ does not depend on $R$, we have, as a consequence of \prettyref{lem:P_cup_R}, Finally, we have where the third identity follows from the fact that $P[A\leftarrow A']$ does not depend on $1_A$ and $R$ does not depend on $[A'\leftarrow A]$ (apply \prettyref{lem:PQ}). \end{proof}

-\begin{example} Let $A=\{a,b,c\}$ and consider the theory $P=R\cup\pi_{(b\,c)}$ where We wish to decompose $P$ into a product of $R$ and $\pi_{(b\,c)}$ according to Theorem \ref{thm:P_cup_R}.
-For this, we first have to replace the body of $R$ with a distinct copy of its atoms, that is, we compute Notice that $R[A\la A']$ no longer depends on $\pi_{(b\,c)}$!
-Next, we compute the composition of by Finally, we need to replace the atoms from $A'$ in the body of $R'$ by atoms from $A$, that is, we compute as expected. \end{example}
+\begin{example} Let $A=\{a,b,c\}$ and consider the program $P=R\cup\pi_{(b\,c)}$ where We wish to decompose $P$ into a product of $R$ and $\pi_{(b\,c)}$ according to \prettyref{thm:P_cup_R}.
+For this, we first have to replace the body of $R$ with a distinct copy of its atoms, that is, we compute Notice that $R[A\leftarrow A']$ no longer depends on $\pi_{(b\,c)}$!
+Next, we compute the composition of and by Finally, we need to replace the atoms from $A'$ in the body of $R'$ by atoms from $A$, that is, we compute as expected. \end{example}

-Unfortunately, at the moment we have no decomposition result of arbitrary theories analogous to Theorem \ref{thm:acyclic} which remains as future work (cf. Section \ref{sec:future}).
+\begin{problem} Unfortunately, at the moment we have no such nice decomposition result for arbitrary programs as for acyclic programs (\prettyref{thm:acyclic}), not relying on auxiliary atoms in $A'$, which remains as future work (cf. \prettyref{sec:Future_Work}). \end{problem}